-ARRT will assign you a 90-day exam window, which will be printed on your CSR.
+ARRT will assign you a 90-day exam window.
 You should schedule your exam appointment for a date within the 90-day exam window printed on your CSR.
-Generally, examination windows begin on the Wednesday after your exam payment is processed at the ARRT and extend for 90 calendar days.
-For example, if an exam payment is processed on Thursday, April 16, 2020, the exam window begins on Wednesday, April 22, 2020, and ends on Monday, July 20, 2020.
+Generally, examination windows begin on the Wednesday after your exam fee is processed (not received) at ARRT and extend for 90 calendar days.
+For example, if an application is processed on Thursday, April 16, 2020, the examination window will begin on Wednesday, April 22, 2020, and end on Monday, July 20, 2020.

-Your exam window will close automatically after 90 days, or if you miss your appointment, your appointment is not canceled in time, if you fail to comply with the non-disclosure agreement at the test center (see page 14), the name on your IDs do not match the name on your CSR, or if you have an invalid ID.
-In addition, your fee is forfeited and in order to be assigned a new exam window you would have to re-apply through your state licensing agency.
+Your exam window will close automatically after 90 days, or if you miss your appointment, your appointment is not canceled in time, you fail to comply with the non-disclosure agreement at the test center (see page 15), the name on your IDs do not match the name on your CSR, or if you have an invalid ID.
+In addition, your fee is forfeited and in order to be assigned a new exam window you would have to re-apply through your state licensing agency and pay a new exam fee.